fxamacker/cbor/README.md

 Over 1,000 files (corpus) are used for fuzzing because it includes fuzz-generated corpus.

 ## Standards
-This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049) and RFC 7049bis, with minor [limitations](#limitations).
+This library implements CBOR as specified in [RFC 7049](https://tools.ietf.org/html/rfc7049) with minor [limitations](#limitations).

-Decoding checks for all required well-formedness errors described in RFC 7049bis, including all "subkinds" of syntax errors and too little data.
+Decoding also checks for all required well-formedness errors described in the latest RFC 7049bis, including all "subkinds" of syntax errors and too little data.

 Encoding has 3 modes: